Himanivashisht03/Grievance-Portal/README.md

 7. Access the application in your web browser for the user at http://localhost:3000.

 ## Contact Information
-For any inquiries or suggestions regarding the Grievance Portal, please contact the project contributors:
+For any inquiries or suggestions regarding the Grievance Portal :

-Agam Kapil: iit2021044@iiita.ac.in
-Agam Raizada : iit2021046@iiita.ac.in
-Akshay Saxena: iit2021047@iiita.ac.in
-Arsh Singh: iit2021064@iiita.ac.in
-Lokesh Yadav: iit2021065@iiita.ac.in
+Himani Vshisht : btbtc23219@banasthali.in